atlas-acme-lab/mechamarkers-boilerplate/Readme.md

 To just make a simple app all of the code you will need to edit is in the index.html file.
 You will probably only need to edit the callback for `window.onload` for initialization, and the body of the `update` loop for your main loop.

 ## Using the Library
 When using this bootstrap, the library is exposed under the hood already.
 The library must be initialized and manually updated which the starter code already does for you.
 Here are the important functions to know.
+The library is exposed as a member of the `window` object as `window.Mechamarkers`.

 ### Simple 2D Vectors
 Many objects in this library have 2D vector objects associated with them, they are a simple x and y value and look like this `{ x: value, y : value }` and are what we are referring to when we say something is a vector type.